swiiny/calmweb/README.md

 ### todo:
 Everything is subject to discussion and enhancements!
 Share your knolwedges.
 Test on windows 10
-Displaylig log crash the program
+Ensure the proxy will not cause problms: correct stop at shutdown, multi users Displaylig log crash the program
 Enhanced a lot the script, make it perfectly stable and robust.
 Correct encoding (some messages are displayer weirdly)